Richard I of Normandy: Life

-Louis, working with Arnulf, persuaded Otto I, Holy Roman Emperor to attack Richard and Hugh.
+Louis, working with Arnulf, persuaded Emperor Otto I to attack Richard and Hugh.
 The combined armies of Otto, Arnulf, and Louis were driven from the gates of Rouen, fleeing to Amiens and being decisively defeated in 947.
 A period of peace ensued, Louis dying in 954, 13 year old Lothair becoming king.
 The middle-aged Hugh appointed Richard as guardian of his 15-year-old son, Hugh Capet in 955.

-In 962, Theobald I, Count of Blois, attempted a renewed invasion of Rouen, Richard's stronghold, but his troops were summarily routed by Normans under Richard's command, and forced to retreat before ever having crossed the Seine river.
+In 962, Count Theobald I of Blois attempted a renewed invasion of Rouen, Richard's stronghold, but his troops were summarily routed by Normans under Richard's command, and forced to retreat before ever having crossed the Seine river.
 Lothair, the king of the West Franks, was fearful that Richard's retaliation could destabilize a large part of West Francia so he stepped in to prevent any further war between the two.
 In 987, Hugh Capet became King of the Franks.

-For the last 30 years until his death in 996 in Fécamp, Richard concentrated on Normandy itself, and participated less in Frankish politics and its petty wars.
+For the last 30 years of his reign, Richard concentrated on Normandy itself, and participated less in Frankish politics and its petty wars.
 In lieu of building up the Norman Empire by expansion, he stabilized the realm and reunited the Normans, forging the reclaimed Duchy of his father and grandfather into West Francia's most cohesive and formidable principality.

-Richard died of natural causes in Fecamp, France, on 20 November 996.

-It was reported that the remains in his grave were not his.
+Richard died of natural causes in Fécamp on 20 November 996.
+He was buried at Fécamp Abbey, which he had founded.
+However, in 2016, what was believed to be his tomb was opened by Norwegian researchers who discovered that the interred remains could not have been those of Richard, as testing revealed that they were much older.
+Although it is not in doubt that Richard was buried in the Abbey in 996, it is known that his remains were moved within the Abbey several times after his burial.